“paper reeds” (Isaiah 19:7; Revised King James Version, “reeds”)

 Hebrew: 'aroth, properly green herbage growing in marshy places.

 Hebrew: kaneh (1 Kings 14:15; Job 40:21; Isaiah 19:6), whence the Greek kanna, a “cane,” a generic name for a reed of any kind

-The reed of Egypt and Palestine is the Arundo donax, which grows to the height of 12 feet, its stalk jointed like the bamboo, “with a magnificent panicle of blossom at the top, and so slender and yielding that it will lie perfectly flat under a gust of wind, and immediately resume its upright position.”
+The reed of Egypt and Israel is the Arundo donax, which grows to the height of 12 feet, its stalk jointed like the bamboo, “with a magnificent panicle of blossom at the top, and so slender and yielding that it will lie perfectly flat under a gust of wind, and immediately resume its upright position.”
 It is used to illustrate weakness (2 Kings 18:21; Ezek.
-29:6), also fickleness or instability (Matt.
-11:7; compare Eph.
-4:14).
+29:6), also fickleness or instability (Matthew 11:7; compare Ephesians 4:14).

 A “bruised reed” (Isaiah 42:3; Matthew 12:20) is an emblem of a believer weak in grace.